ParallelMaths/parallel/pages/7-14-codes-physics.md

 ![](/resources/7-14-codes-physics/1-2-question.png)

 ^^^ hint id=1
-In the example, CODE, the first symbol above represents C. It has one line on the left side, and three lines on the right side.
+In the example, CODES, the first symbol above represents C. It has one line on the left side, and three lines on the right side.
 In the grid, how does this pattern relate to the row and column containing C?
 ^^^